ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Key Entity

 A key entity is associated with the type `id-pkix-attest-entity-key`.
-Each instance of a key entity represents a different cryptographic key found in the Target Environment.
-There can be multiple key entities found in a claim description, but each reported key entity MUST describe a different cryptographic key.
+Each instance of a key entity represents a different addressable key found in the Target Environment.
+There can be multiple key entities found in a claim description, but each reported key entity MUST describe a different key.
+Two key entities may represent the same underlying cryptographic key (keys with the exact same value) but they must be different portion of the Target Environment's state.

 A key entity is composed of a set of attributes relating to the cryptographic key.
 At minimum, a key entity MUST report the attribute "identifier" to uniquely identify this cryptographic key from any others found in the same Target Environment.

-A Verifier that encounters a claim description with multiple key entities referring to the same cryptographic key MUST reject the Evidence.
+A Verifier that encounters a claim description with multiple key entities referring to the same addressable key MUST reject the Evidence.

 The following table lists the attributes for a key entity defined within this specification.
 The "Reference" column refers to the specification where the semantics